SAP-samples/btp-extension-s4-material-availability/exercises/GenAI/exercise1/README.md

 To fix this for our prompt, let's add an additional explanation to the system part of the engineered prompt of **chatCompletion** by adding a sentence like **Replace 'Type' or 'MaterialType' with 'ProductType'** in the OData query.
 On the **Home page**, select the **Submit** button in the UI Canvas design time to show its logic in the **LOGIC CANVAS** in the lower portion of the screen (click on **Add logic** on the bottom if you don't see it). select **Create record** in the logic flow for the Submit button and click on **Custom object** under Record properties for the resource **chatCompletion** and click on **Custom list** and modify the **content** for role system.
 Make sure to save everything in the popups and then also in the app builder at the end.

 Try it out by refreshing the preview app again and get creative with some of your own prompts.
 Have some fun and get ready for further analysis of the data.
-Let's then get ready for Exercise 2.
+Once done and happy, move on to [Exercise 2](../exercise2/README.md).